DataLinx/php-package-template/docs/Documentation.md

 By creating your package from this template, you will get a fully configured PhpStorm project with Pest, Xdebug and a test runner set up and ready to go.

+Also, `test-runner.yml` is included in the `.github/workflows` directory, which you can use as a starting point for your CI testing workflow.

 ### Configuring an existing project
 1. Add Pest to the project.
 See the [Pest documentation](https://pestphp.com/docs/installation) for installation instructions.
 2. Configure PhpStorm for testing and debugging.
 This is a bit more involved, so it's described in detail on the [Testing with PhpStorm](Testing%20with%20PhpStorm.md) page.